-Scientists of the future could learn their trade at a Burnley primary school which has just installed a new physics laboratory.
+Scientists of the future at primary school

 Ightenhill Primary School is now home to the first Ogden Trust Phiz lab in the North West of England.